Hydraulic torque wrench

-Hydraulic torque wrenches typically offer accuracy of ±3% and have a high degree of repeatability making them well suited to applications where large bolts are involved and a high degree of accuracy is required.
+Hydraulic torque wrenches typically offer accuracy of ±1-3% and have a high degree of repeatability making them well suited to applications where large bolts are involved and a high degree of accuracy is required.

 A hydraulic torque wrench is significantly quieter, lighter weight and more accurate than pneumatic impact wrenches capable of similar torque output, making it an appealing alternative for many users to the very loud and cumbersome impact wrenches or torque multipliers which were formerly the only viable option for working with very large nuts and bolts until the hydraulic torque wrench was introduced.
-The Hydraulic Torque wrench was invented in 1968 by George A. Sturdevant.

-Bolt tensioners are an alternative to hydraulic torque wrenches, but not as commonly used.
+Hydraulic bolt tensioners are an alternative to hydraulic torque wrenches, but not as commonly used.